wapcaplet/spass/README.md

 settings, and a typical `/usr/share/dict/words`, the dictionary of words 8 characters or fewer is about 35,000.
-In theory, if your passphrase consists of 4 words chosen from this dictionary, an attacker would have to exhaust (35,000^4 / 2) possibilities on average before finding your passphrase.
+In theory, if your passphrase consists of 4 words chosen from this dictionary, an attacker would have to exhaust (35,000^4 / 2) possibilities on average before finding your passphrase (and that's assuming the attacker *knows* that your passphrase consists of four dictionary words).
 At 1 billion guesses per second, this would take about 24 years.
 Of course, if your four words were "a", "an", "i", and "eh", the cracking time would be somewhat lessened.

 If you're paranoid, use more words, and longer words.
+Toss in a few digits or symbols to make it even stronger, and/or to meet the password requirements of the system you're using.
+You might use CamelCase or snake_case or hyphenated-words, depending on what's easy for you to remember and type. spass can't choose your password for you; it only gives some randomized suggestions that will help you construct a password that is both memorable and hard to guess.

 Future plans